Election fraud, QAnon, Jan. 6: Far-right extremists in Germany read from a pro-Trump script

 “When you want to kill a new party in Germany — politically kill — you say, ‘That is a right radical party,’” Friedhoff said.
 “I’m not right extreme.
 I’m a normal person.
 I fight for my country.
 I fight for my nation.
 I fight for my children.
 But in Germany, ‘right’ is a big brand mark on your face.”

 The AfD doesn’t create the extremist communities anticipating violence, allowed Patrick Sensburg, a member of Merkel’s party who sits on parliament’s intelligence oversight committee.
-But the party “tries to be their political arm,” he said, and to profit from the social turmoil they incite.
+But it “tries to be their political arm,” he said, and to profit from the social turmoil they incite.

 The pandemic has provided new opportunities to polarize the German public, offering arguments that resonate not just in hardscrabble areas of the former Communist East but also in states such as Lower Saxony, the home of Volkswagen.
 It does so without moderating its message.
 AfD members from Lower Saxony have posted messages on Facebook in recent days opposing the vaccination of children against the coronavirus and finding inspiration in a massive unmasked gathering in Blacksburg, Va., home to Virginia Tech.